citycoins/governance/ccips/ccip-019/ccip-019-pox-4-stacking.md

 The pool operator send stacking rewards to a new reward-treasury contract.
 The community will vote on how to spend the stacking rewards in the future.

+> [!NOTE]
-> Note: this only affects the mining treasuries for each city, the addresses for the stacking treasuries will remain the same
+> This only affects the mining treasuries for each city, the addresses for the stacking treasuries will remain the same

 | City | Current                   | New                       |
 | ---- | ------------------------- | ------------------------- |